Gigia following a cat-friendly Rome itinerary

 Finding a stay that understands a cat’s need for quiet and vertical space is vital.
 These picks are verified for their exceptional luxury pet-friendly environments.

 To make your guide the most authoritative resource, I strongly recommend a proactive verification step.
-Before finalizing your travel plans, I always suggest sending a quick email to the hotel’s concierge with this simple question:
+Before finalizing your travel plans, always confirm policies directly with the hotel concierge.

 Exploring Rome: Feline Etiquette and Public Spaces